Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models

 \begin{definition} The {\it CSA closeout payoff} $\mathfrak{K}$ is defined as

 The {\it counterparty risky cumulative cash flows} process $A^\sharp$ is given by

 \end{definition}

 Let us make some comments on the form of the closeout payoff $\mathfrak{K}$.
-First, the term $C_{\tau }$ is due to the fact that legal title to the collateral amount comes into force only at the time of the first default.
-The following three terms correspond to the CSA convention that, in principle, the nominal cash flow at the first default from the perspective of the hedger is given as $Q_{\tau}+ \Delta A_\tau $.
+First, the term $C_{\tau }$ is due to the fact that the legal title to the collateral amount comes into force only at the time of the first default.
+The three terms appearing after $C_{\tau }$ in \eqref{closeout} correspond to the CSA convention that the cash flow at the first default from the perspective of the hedger should be equal to $Q_{\tau}+ \Delta A_\tau $.
 Let us consider, for instance, the event $\{ \tau_c < \tau_h \}$.
 If $\Upsilon^+ >0$, then we obtain

 where the equality holds whenever $R_c =1$.
 If $\Upsilon^- >0$, then we get